Do you have a tight slipcover budget and need a low-cost fabric?

 This is a “tent and tarp” canvas.
 Oh, but let me tell you, it makes the coolest looking and longest wearing cotton duck slipcover….without spending a fortune!

 It has a smoother surface (less grainy) than what you get with a 10 oz or 12 oz natural canvas.
 I love the look and hand-feel after it’s washed.
 You get the relaxed, rustic vibe of a drop cloth but with more substantial coverage.
 No need to bleach out the color.
-It’s already a light creamy shade a natural.
+It’s already a light creamy shade of natural.

 Even though this cloth gets supple and soft after washed it remains densely woven so do a sew test on your home machine to make sure it’s not too thick.